 Darwin Ship Lift and Marine Industry Project

-The Ship Lift Facility will enable the maintenance and servicing of Defence and Australian Border Force vessels, along with commercial and private vessels, including from the oil, gas and marine industries.
+The NT Government is building the largest ship lift in Northern Australia.
+The Darwin Ship Lift Facility will enable the maintenance and servicing of Defence and Australian Border Force vessels, along with commercial and private vessels, including from the oil, gas and marine industries.

 The common user ship lift facility will include:

-- 20ha of hard stand area for ship repair and maintenance works.
+- additional hard stand area for ship repair and maintenance works.

 The ship lift will have the capacity to lift vessels such as the new fleet of offshore patrol vessels procured by the Australian Defence Force.